FrightenedFoxCN/mkdocs-mathenv-plugin/docs/index.md

     - mathenv
         theorem:
             ...
+        tikzcd:
             ...
+        ...
 ```

-Currently only theorem is supported.
+Currently only theorem and tikzcd are supported.

 ### Theorem environment